Quick Links Within Human Subjects in Research FAQ

 Q: What about classroom research?

-A. Classroom projects used primarily for teaching purposes don't need to be reviewed as they typically do not meet the federal definition of human subject research.
+A. Classroom projects used primarily for teaching purposes do not normally need to be reviewed by the IRB as they typically do not meet the federal definition of human subject research.
 It is, however, expected that faculty and students will uphold the same standards for the ethical treatment of research participants as other research projects.
 It is recommended that student researchers complete the CITI course, as required of other researchers, prior to interacting with “subjects.”

-Class-based or lab projects whose primary goal is the generation of generalizable or universal knowledge should be reviewed by the IRB.
-For example, a pilot project that will be the basis of a publication, a grant proposal, or a senior project should be reviewed even if it is originally carried out in a class setting.
+Class-based or lab projects for which the primary goal is the generation of generalizable or universal knowledge should be submitted to the IRB for review and approval.
+For example, a pilot project that will be the basis of a publication, a grant proposal, or a senior project should be reviewed even if it is originally carried out in a class setting and did not qualify for IRB review.

-If you think that there is a possibility that you may use a classroom project for research, please fill out the initial application form.
-Faculty and students may contact the IRB office at 979.458.4067 or email@example.com to discuss the assignment and obtain assistance in determining if review is needed.
+If you will be conducting or supervising a classroom project, please review the classroom research project checklist here to help you determine whether or not you must submit an application to the IRB.
+Faculty and students may also contact the IRB office at 979.458.4067 or firstname.lastname@example.org to discuss the assignment and obtain assistance in determining if review is needed.

 Q: What does minimal risk mean?